Novum Instrumentum omne: On scribal errors, mistranslations and corrections

+However: "I freely admit that there are a great many things that I could have treated in a more scholarly fashion.
+I do not deny that in some places I fell asleep out of weariness."

 Erasmus' philological efforts helped launch what has been described as a "golden century of Catholic biblical scholarship" in the hundred years following his death.

 Latin

 Erasmus polished the Latin, declaring, "It is only fair that Paul should address the Romans in somewhat better Latin."

+Initial editions had light revisions of the Vulgate.
 By the last editions, Erasmus' Latin version differs from the Vulgate for about 40% to 60% of the text.
 Erasmus frequently borrowed from Lefèvre d'Étaples's and Valla's translations.
+In the Fourth Edition, Erasmus included his own independent translation in addition to the revised Vulgate.

 In the negative judgement of one modern scholar "Erasmus' (Latin) translation is a monstrous mix of Vulgate (Western) and Byzantine elements…Only linguistically, by the standards of humanistic Latin, is it an improvement...Erasmus changed the Vulgate text (of Heb.
 9, in 5th ed.) wherever this seemed to him to be necessary or desirable, but otherwise he left it as it stood."

 Examples

 Erasmus' Latin contained several controversial renderings—different to or augmenting the Vulgate—(with philological or historical justifications in the Annotations) of words which became significant in the Reformation.

-The metanoein was a notable problem: his each edition of the New Testament adopted a different rendering from the Vulgate's poenitentiam agite (do penance): variously poeniteat vos (may you repent), poenitemini (repentance) and poenitentiam agite vitae prioris (repent of the former life).
+The metanoein was a notable problem: each of his editions of the New Testament adopted a different rendering from the Vulgate's poenitentiam agite (do penance): variously poeniteat vos (may you repent), poenitemini (repentance) and poenitentiam agite vitae prioris (repent of the former life).
 However the 1519—the edition used by Martin Luther's German translation—notably adopted Papal secretary Lorenzo Valla's suggestion of resipiscere (to repent, to become wise again, to recover from insanity or senility, or to regain consciousness) with historical justification from Lactantius, and with an intellective rather than affective connotation.
 In the 1522 Annotations Erasmus insisted that a true change of mind would include sorrow, confession, and satisfaction, the traditional three components of penance, yet noting that these components were not actually explicit in the traditional proof-text, 2 Cor 7:10.

 Another important translation choice was Greek logos to Latin sermo (speech, conversation) rather than verbum (word), after the first edition.
 "Christ is for this reason called logos, because whatsoever the Father speaks, he speaks through the Son."
 This emphasized the Son as the self-disclosure of God, and dynamic or energetic rather than static.
 Critics worried this turned Christ into the Voice of God rather than the Mind of God.